FOR YOUR PROTECTION, DO NOT USE A GOVERNMENT PHONE, FAX, OR COMPUTER TO CONTACT POGO

 How POGO Chooses Its Projects

-The following are the criteria POGO uses to determine which projects we pursue.
-They do not present rigid guidelines, but provide us with a consistent way to evaluate our priorities.
+The following are the guidelines by which POGO determines which projects we pursue.
+They do not present rigid criteria, but provide us with a consistent way to evaluate our priorities.

 - Capacity to make a unique contribution